elementary-Inc/blog/_posts/2023/2023-1-31-os-7-available-now.md

 ### Office Productivity

-Mail now sports a more-modern flatter design as a first-step towards work on making it more responsive.
+Mail now sports a more-modern, flatter design as a first step towards work on making it more responsive.
 The unified inbox now supports Microsoft 365 accounts.
 And multiple potential crashes and freezes have been resolved.

 <figure markdown="1">
 ![Mail](/images/{{ page.slug }}/mail.png){: width="1161" height="750"}